Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/Presentation.md

 - To exploit the code:
   - Use gdb to find the memory location of the buffer
-    - First,
+    - First, gdb the file
+    - Then, `run ($python -c "print([the input below, replacing the memory address with more junk])")`
+    - Then, run `x/100x $rsp-200` to output the memory, and find the memory address of a place with no operators
-  - As the input, put in an arbitrary number of
+  - As the input, put in an arbitrary number of no operators, then shell code, then junk code, then the memory address found using gdb.
+The total length should add to 158
+  - Pwntools can be used to find the shellcode for switching users, which is to be put before shellcode for making a shell